Commitment: World-Changing Collaborations

 Over the years, Scott has seen his winery visitors change from nearby day trips to people from Pennsylvania, New Jersey, New York City and Europe.

 Scott points to many world-changing collaborations that resulted in the Finger Lakes wine region attracting visitors from near and far.
 One of the more interesting collaborations came about as he tried to sell his wines into Europe.
-He’d been going with the New York Wine and Grape Foundation to Europe doing shows.
-One show he’d done for three years in a row.
+He’d been going with the New York Wine and Grape Foundation to Europe doing shows, and one show he’d done for three years in a row.
 At the shows, distributors would ask which importer they could get Fox Run wines from.
 Scott would talk to importers and they would say, we will bring in three cases and see if it sells.

 It’s really expensive to send just three cases of wine to Europe from the United States.
 So Scott decided to get three of his winery friends together to start a company to export their wine to Europe.
-They put together a container of wine and the cost of shipping was a lot less, which allowed Finger Lakes wines to be at a price point that was easy for Europeans to buy.
+They put together a container of wine and the cost of shipping was a lot less, which allowed Finger Lakes wines to be offered at a price point that was easy for Europeans to buy.

 The partners in the export company would frequently visit Europe and do tastings in wine shops.
 One year after they started, Scott was in his tasting room and a customer from Belgium came in.
 The customer said, “We met you at Melanie’s wine shop and we were so impressed with your wines that we decided to take our vacation in the Finger Lakes.”
 Scott says that happens to him at least 4-5 times a year now.